apache/maven-gh-actions-shared/README.md

     uses: apache/maven-gh-actions-shared/.github/workflows/maven-verify.yml@v4

 ```

 ## Events that can trigger workflows

-In such configuration workflow can be executed in the same time twice for two separate events.
+In such configuration, workflow can be executed at the same time twice for two separate events.

-It can occurs when we create PR for branch from the same repository, we have two events:
+It can occur when we create PR for branch from the same repository, we have two events:
 - `push` on branch
 - `pull_request` on PR for the same branch

-In order to minimize resource consumptions shared workflow from version `v2`
+In order to minimize resource consumption, shared workflow from version `v2`
-detect such situation and skips the execution for `pull_request` event
+detect such situation and skip the execution for `pull_request` event
-if `PR` is created for local branch.
+if `PR` is created for local branch: see #30.

 Only workflow for PR from external forks will be executed.

 ## Breaking changes in V3

  - replace `maven_version` by `maven-matrix` and `ff-maven`
  - rename `maven_args` to `maven-args`